 A conditional offer will only be turned into an unconditional offer once all conditions have been met.
 This means that all supporting documents must have been received and must satisfy the requirements outlined above (section 3).

 - The award of your degree and final degree result must be confirmed via either the original or an officially attested copy of your degree certificate which must be signed by your University's registry clearly showing the job title of the person signing it.
 A member of your academic department will not be accepted.
 If you have graduated and getting an attested copy from your University would be difficult and you are in the UK, you can get your documents attested at the Post Office, by a solicitor or an officially recognised notary.
-This confirmation should then be sent to the Postgraduate Coordinator.
-If you send the original, we strongly recommend you send it via registered post and it can then be returned to you when you arrive at the Department.
+If you send the original, we strongly recommend you send it via registered post.

 - Both of your references must satisfy the conditions outlined above (section 3).
 If you are applying for an MSc, only one reference will be required.

 - Hard copies of your offer letter can be requested via a link on the offer email if needed, e.g. for visa or scholarship applications.

 The deadline for the Warwick China Scholarship Council and the Chancellor's International Scholarship applications is Thursday 16th January 2020.
 For standard applications there is usually no hard deadline.
 Interviews will start towards the end of January and continue through February and early March.
 Offers will be made soon after the interviews, so from February onwards studentships will become filled and hence no longer available.
 Usually some extra studentships become available from around Easter so there are likely to still be some positions open through into the summer term and beyond.
 For STFC funded areas (e.g. EPP, Astro and CFSA), it is advisable to apply by early February at the latest.